apache/nuttx/examples/README.txt

   CONFIG_EXAMPLES_USBSTRG_NLUNS
     Defines the number of logical units (LUNs) exported by the USB storage driver.
 Each LUN corresponds to one exported block driver (or partition of a block driver).
 May be 1, 2, or 3.
+Default is 1.
   CONFIG_EXAMPLES_USBSTRG_DEVMINOR1
     The minor device number of the block driver for the first LUN.
 For example, N in /dev/mmcsdN.
 Used for registering the block driver.
+Default is zero.
   CONFIG_EXAMPLES_USBSTRG_DEVPATH1
     The full path to the registered block driver.
-Example, "/dev/mmcsd0" CONFIG_EXAMPLES_USBSTRG_DEVMINOR2 and CONFIG_EXAMPLES_USBSTRG_DEVPATH2
+Default is "/dev/mmcsd0" CONFIG_EXAMPLES_USBSTRG_DEVMINOR2 and CONFIG_EXAMPLES_USBSTRG_DEVPATH2
     Similar parameters that would have to be provided if CONFIG_EXAMPLES_USBSTRG_NLUNS is 2 or 3.
+No defaults.
   CONFIG_EXAMPLES_USBSTRG_DEVMINOR3 and CONFIG_EXAMPLES_USBSTRG_DEVPATH3
     Similar parameters that would have to be provided if CONFIG_EXAMPLES_USBSTRG_NLUNS is 3.
+No defaults.

   If CONFIG_USBDEV_TRACE is enabled (or CONFIG_DEBUG and CONFIG_DEBUG_USB), then
   the example code will also manage the USB trace output.
 The amount of trace output